felipegb94/academic-theme-webpage/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a 4th year Ph.D. student at UW-Madison advised by [Prof. Andreas Velten](https://biostat.wisc.edu/~compoptics/) and [Prof. Mohit Gupta](http://wisionlab.cs.wisc.edu/).
+I am a final year Ph.D. student at UW-Madison advised by [Prof. Andreas Velten](https://biostat.wisc.edu/~compoptics/) and [Prof. Mohit Gupta](http://wisionlab.cs.wisc.edu/).
 My work is at the intersection of computer vision, signal processing, optics, and machine learning.
-My Ph.D. research has focused on practical modifications to time-of-flight imaging systems that allow them to operate robustly in everyday and adverse conditions.
+My Ph.D. research has focused on practical modifications to direct and indirect time-of-flight 3D cameras to reduce their power consumption and data bandwidth while preserving or increasing their precision.

 <!-- In general, I am interested in the theory, design, and applications of imaging systems.  -->